postmannen/steward/README.md

 Nodename: Are the hostname of the device.
 This do not have to be resolvable via DNS, it is just a unique name for the host to receive the message.

-Command/Event: Are type of message sent. `command` or `event`.
+Command/Event: Are type of message sent. `CommandACK`/`EventACK`/`CommandNACK`/`EventNACK`.
 Description of the differences are mentioned earlier.\
 Info: The command/event which is called a MessageType are present in both the Subject structure and the Message structure.
 The reason for this is that it is used both in the naming of a subject, and in the message for knowing what kind of message it is and how to handle it.

 Method: Are the functionality the message provide.
-Example could be `shellcommand` or `syslogforwarding`
+Example could be `Shellcommand` or `Syslogforwarding`

 ##### Complete subject example

 For syslog of type event to a host named "ship1"

-`ship1.event.syslogforwarding`
+`ship1.EventACK.Syslogforwarding`

 and for a shell command of type command to a host named "ship2"

-`ship2.command.shellcommand`
+`ship2.CommandACK.Shellcommand`

 ## TODO